 Now I’m in no way questioning the sanctity of these traditions.
 After all, everyone is free to live in whatever way they deem right for them.
 What really bothers me about it is the detrimental impact these customs have on a woman’s self-confidence and her chances of experiencing joy in her life.

-The world will never get to experience her natural gifts because she was deprived of the chance to explore her capabilities.
-And this is why I believe we all should strive to become leaders in our life – so that we can become the most exalted version of ourselves and then share our offerings with the world.
+I believe that if any person is stripped of their right to express their potential and follow their dreams, they’re reduced to being zombies!
+And this is why I believe we all should strive to become leaders in our life – so that we can become the most exalted version of ourselves.

-- Become solution-oriented: A true leader always acknowledges their role in creating the results that they experience in life.
+2. Become solution-oriented: A true leader always acknowledges their role in creating the results that they experience in life.
 They don’t waste their time on the blame game (even if other people were partially responsible), or indulging in victim mentality.
 They are quick to re-orient themselves, finding a solution to the problem, and taking the necessary steps for damage control, before swiftly moving ahead.

 All my best on your journey,